crtx-sg/cflow/openspec/changes/add-complianceflow-platform/design.md

 **Rationale**:
 - Defense in depth: validation + sandboxing
 - Audit-friendly with explicit allowlist
+- Only applies when writing to filesystem (READY state)

 ### D4: Real-time Updates - WebSocket + Server-Sent Events